 Alterations to a flat with the consent of the freeholder (if the lease stipulates that such permission is required) means that the freeholder issues a license to alter which then becomes part of the title deeds.
-If it is discovered that alterations were made that required the consent of the freeholder which was neither sought nor granted then the freeholder can insist on a retroactive licence during the conveyancing process and at their own price because there are no legal guidelines on what can be charged.
+There are no legal guidelines as to what the freeholder can charge and if it is later discovered that alterations were made that required the consent of the freeholder which was neither sought nor granted then the freeholder can insist on a retroactive licence during the conveyancing process.
+Again, there are no legal guidelines on what can be charged.

 The most common requests for alterations are:

 - Works to the structure such as the cutting through of walls, or the removal of either the whole or part of any wall and whether internal, external or a partition;

 - The install new heating or alternative service installations;

 - Installation of a new kitchen, bathroom, toilet, shower etc which is likely to increase the amount of waste water/sewage being removed from the flat;